facebookresearch/RAM/projects/principia/principia.md

 ![Principia main results](images/teaser.png)

-*Figure: RL training on the Principia Collection improves performance on PrincipiaBench and transfers to numerical and MCQA benchmarks.*
+*Figure: RL training on the Principia Collection improves performance on PrincipiaBench and transfers to numerical and MCQ benchmarks.*

 ## Why This Matters